 - Compatible with Virgin Media.
 Virgin Media blocks many VPNs, so I’ve made sure that all of my recommended VPNs are compatible with it.

 - Fast speeds.
-If you’re trying to bypass Virgin Media’s throttling, you’ll need a VPN with fast speeds to get back to your normal uninterrupted browsing.
+If you’re trying to bypass speed throttling, you’ll need a VPN with fast speeds to get back to your normal uninterrupted browsing.
 My recommended VPNs all have speeds fast enough for streaming, gaming, and torrenting.

 - 24/7 customer support.
-Your VPN’s customer support can help you with Virgin Media-related issues like trouble bypassing VPN blocks or setting up your router.
+Your VPN’s customer support can help you with issues like trouble setting up the VPN on your router.
 I made sure to choose VPNs with responsive, helpful, and easily accessible customer support.

 - Easy-to-use apps.
 This is more important if you’re a VPN beginner, but an intuitive user interface can be helpful for anyone using a VPN with Virgin Media.
-All of the VPNs I recommend are user-friendly, so you can get online and past Virgin Media’s VPN blocks in minutes.
+All of the VPNs I recommend are user-friendly, so you can get online and browse freely within minutes.

-Quick Guide: How to Use a VPN With Virgin Media in 3 Easy Steps
+Quick Guide: How to Use a VPN With Virgin Media in 3 Easy Step

 - Download a VPN.
-I recommend ExpressVPN because of its remarkable unblocking capabilities and fast connection speeds.
+I recommend ExpressVPN because of its remarkable security and fast connection speeds.

-- Start browsing securely.
-Once you’ve turned on your VPN you can browse the internet freely without worrying about Virgin Media’s content blocks and tracking.
+- Start secure browsing.
+Once you’ve turned on your VPN, you can browse the internet freely without worrying about Virgin Media’s tracking your online activity.

 Many people have a hard time getting a VPN for Virgin Media because it blocks many VPN websites.
 If this is happening to you, try one of these workarounds: